rpocklin/angular-ui-view-spinner/README.md

 the route change is complete.

 **Motivation**: Global spinners suck, UX and humans desire to know what part of the screen is loading.
-UI Router gives us the hooks we need and this directive is the easiest *drop-in* replacement to complicated or global loading indicators.
+UI Router gives us the hooks we need and this directive is the easiest *drop-in* replacement to complicated per-view or global loading indicators.

-Most importantly, this works as you nest multiple `<ui-view>` elements, and comes with a good set of defaults to not show if the data is loaded within a certain amount of time (avoids spinner flashes).
+Most importantly, this works as you nest multiple `<ui-view>` elements, and comes with a good set of defaults to not show if the data is loaded within a certain amount of time (avoids the spinner being flashed on /off).

 # Demo / Example